-Stockholder transaction expenses: Sales load (as a percentage of offering price) Offering expenses borne by us (as a percentage of offering price) Dividend reinvestment plan expenses (3) Total stockholder transaction expenses paid by us (as a percentage of offering price) (4) Annual expenses (as a percentage of net assets attributable to common stock)(5): Base management fee 2.85% (6) Incentive fees payable under Investment Advisory Agreement 2.36% (7) Interest payments on borrowed funds 2.96% (8) Other expenses 1.07% (9) Total annual expenses 9.24% (10)
+Stockholder transaction expenses: Sales load (as a percentage of offering price) - (1) Offering expenses borne by us (as a percentage of offering price) - (2) Dividend reinvestment plan expenses - (3) Total stockholder transaction expenses paid by us (as a percentage of offering price) - (4) Annual expenses (as a percentage of net assets attributable to common stock)(5): Base management fee 2.85% (6) Incentive fees payable under Investment Advisory Agreement 2.36% (7) Interest payments on borrowed funds 2.96% (8) Other expenses 1.07% (9) Total annual expenses 9.24% (10)

-- (1) In the event that securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) In the event that we conduct an offering of any of our securities, a corresponding prospectus supplement will disclose the estimated offering expenses because they will be ultimately borne by us. - (3) The expenses of administering our dividend reinvestment plan are included in other expenses. - (4) Total stockholder transaction expenses may include a sales load and will be disclosed in a future prospectus supplement, if any. - (5) Net assets attributable to common stock equals average net assets, which is calculated as the average of the net assets balances as of each quarter end during the year ended December 31, 2018 and the prior year end. - Our base management fee is 1.75% of the average value of our total assets (other than cash and cash equivalents but including assets purchased with borrowed amounts).
+- (1) In the event that securities to which this prospectus relates are sold to or through underwriters, a corresponding prospectus supplement will disclose the applicable sales load. - (2) In the event that we conduct an offering of any of our securities, a corresponding prospectus supplement will disclose the estimated offering expenses because they will be ultimately borne by the Company (and indirectly by our stockholders). - (3) The expenses of administering our dividend reinvestment plan are included in other expenses. - (4) Total stockholder transaction expenses may include a sales load and will be disclosed in a future prospectus supplement, if any. - (5) Net assets attributable to common stock equals average net assets, which is calculated as the average of the net assets balances as of each quarter end during the year ended December 31, 2018 and the prior year end. - (6) Our base management fee is 1.75% of the average value of our total assets (other than cash and cash equivalents but including assets purchased with borrowed amounts).
 This item represents actual base management fees incurred for the year ended December 31, 2018.
 We may from time to time decide it is appropriate to change the terms of the Investment Advisory Agreement.
 Under the 1940 Act, any material change to our Investment Advisory Agreement must be submitted to stockholders for approval.
 The 2.85% reflected in the table is calculated on our net assets (rather than our total assets).
 See "Management and Other Agreements-Investment Advisory Agreement." - (7) This item represents actual fees incurred on pre-incentive fee net investment income (income incentive fee) for the year ended December 31, 2018.
 As of December 31, 2018, there was no capital gains incentive fee payable (in cash), and accordingly no capital gains incentive fee amount has been included in the estimated expenses figure reflected in the table above.
+For the year ended December 31, 2018, we accrued capital gains incentive fees of \$2.9 million in accordance with U.S. GAAP, which equals 0.74% of net assets attributable to common stock ; such amount has not been included in the estimated expenses figure reflected in the table above.